ewrewrewrwerewterwwrt-del/wow/demographics_data/README.md

 1. **Prepare Data:** Drop new raw files into `ceo_raw/` or `idescat_raw/` as needed.
 Optional: pray.
 2. **Run the Scripts:** Fire up the Python scripts to process and clean the data.
 Outputs land in `clean/`.
 If something breaks, blame the CEO or IDESCAT.
-3. **Simulate:** Call people to vote with `cat_simulation.py`.
+3. **Simulate:** Pókemon-go-to-the-polls with `cat_simulation.py`.
 Results go to `simulation_results/`.

 ### Final Notes

 - All scripts are Python, and you’ll need the usual suspects (pandas, numpy, matplotlib, etc.).
 - Note that no library installation system or virtual environments are included because I was too lazy to create them.
 For reference I am using Python 3.12.
 - For questions, complaints, or existential dread about the data, check the script comments.
-Or just yell into the abyss.
-Sometimes it yells back.
+Maybe they help?